 Most grass seeds need temperatures that are not too hot and that will also not be cold enough to cause freezing.
 Make sure to keep grass seeds in a cool area that will keep their temperature reasonably constant.
 As a best practice, store your grass seeds below 60 °F (source).

-You may not use an entire bag of seeds all at once, and here we recommend that you use the right type of packaging to store leftover seeds.
+You may not use an entire bag of seeds all at once, and here we recommend that you use the right type of packaging to store grass seeds that left over.

 A cloth sack or a burlap bag should do the trick as they both allow good airflow.